 Introduction

-The PMRM as a “model” is abstract and appropriately so because use cases will open up the needed levels of detail.
-It is also a very richly detailed, multi-step but intentionally open-ended methodology.
+The PMRM as a “model” is abstract.
+However, as a Methodology it is through the process of developing a detailed Use Case and a PMA that important levels of detail emerge, enabling a complete picture of how privacy risks and privacy requirements are being managed.
+As a Methodology the PMRM – richly detailed and having multiple, iterative task levels - is intentionally open-ended and can help users build PMAs at whatever level of complexity they require.

-The emergence over time of profiles, sector-specific implementation criteria, and interoperability testing, implemented through explicit, executable, and verifiable methods, will lead to the development of detailed compliance and conformance criteria and may be included as part of a separate implementation guide.
+Using the PMRM, detailed privacy service profiles, sector-specific implementation criteria, and interoperability testing, implemented through explicit, executable, and verifiable methods, can emerge and may lead to the development of detailed compliance and conformance criteria.

-In the meantime, the following statements indicate whether, and if so to what extent, each of the Tasks outlined in Sections 3 to 7 above are to be used in a target work product (such as a privacy analysis, privacy impact assessment, privacy management framework, etc.) that can claim conformance with the PMRM as currently documented.
+In the meantime, the following statements indicate whether, and if so to what extent, each of the Tasks outlined in Sections 2 to 7 above, are to be used in a target work product (such as a privacy analysis, privacy impact assessment, privacy management framework, etc.) in order to claim conformance to the PMRM, as currently -documented.

 Conformance Statement